-Android is firmly in control of the mobile O.S. market, with 70% of smartphones sold in 2021 being Androids.
-While the Apple iOS is used exclusively for their iPhone line of phones, Android is a versatile O.S. utilized by a wide range of companies.
-Companies ranging from Motorola to Samsung to Google use Android as the O.S. that powers their phones.
+Android is firmly in control of the mobile O.S. market, with 71.8% of smartphones sold in 2022 being Androids.
+While Apple iOS is used exclusively for their iPhone line of phones, Android is a versatile O.S. utilized by many companies.
+Companies ranging from Motorola and Xiaomi to Samsung and Google use Android as the O.S. that powers their phones.

 - Battery life